 A corporate hiking trip will give you the perfect opportunity to see who is a leader and who prefers to follow.
 On a hiking trip, natural leaders will emerge – they will take charge, and even if they don’t have all the skills that are needed, they will know how to use their team in the best way to get results.
 Once you know who the leader is, you can act accordingly when you need to.

 Life shouldn’t be all about work.
 In order to have a full life and a good work-life balance, everyone needs to have some enjoyment too.
 If all anyone ever did was work, there would be a lot of burnout and far less productivity.

 As an employer, you have a duty of care to your team, and you need to ensure they are well and happy.
-By offering them the chance to go on a corporate hiking trip, you are ensuring their well-being is positive.
+By offering them the chance to go on a corporate hiking trip, you are providing their well-being is positive.
 Hiking is fun, and it’s a great way to get out of the office for a while and do something different.
-No one will have to think about work, and it could be just what they need to re-set and become more productive.
+No one will have to think about work, and it could be just what they need to reset and become more productive.
 This, of course, will benefit not just them but the business as a whole.